 At Horse Power Healing Center we offer an Equine-Assisted Learning Lesson Program to serve many different populations and persons with diagnoses such as Traumatic Brain Injury, Stroke, Depression, Multiple Sclerosis, Cerebral Palsy, Downs Syndrome and all levels of the Autism spectrum.

 Another program offered is the "Horses for Hope" program for children and adults who are terminally ill. the "Horses for Hope" participants are able to visit the farm and meet the horses: if they are able they can also learn to ride a horse. through the intereaction with horses participants are empowered to be caregivers instead of care recipients.

-"Horses 4 Heroes" was created for the families of military personnel and Veterans, firefighters/EMTs, law enforcement officers, critical care and hospice nurses and special needs school teachers.
-A "Horses 4 Heroes" membership covers everyone in the family to receive discounted riding lessons from Horse Power Healing Center and Jericho Creek Farm II.
+"Horses for Heroes" program offered by Horse Power Healing Center is affiliated with the national "Horses 4 Heroes" program and was created for the families of military personnel and Veterans, firefighters/EMTs, law enforcement officers, critical care and hospice nurses and special needs school teachers.

 HPHC will be offering active duty Military and Veterans free group lessons From June 12 to October 23 on Thursdays from 5:30pm to 7:30pm.
 The lessons will be taught by Sara Thimmesch and Wendy Konichek.
 Sara is also, hoping to develop a Veterans Drill team.

 Consider volunteering, whether or not you have experience with horses or people with special needs, there is a role for you at HPHC.
 You just need the desire to give your time and we can almost guarantee you will receive more than you give!
 For more information >>>